Shopping Cart

 Dwarf Rabbits are not difficult to please.
 Give them food, shelter and security, and, you will be besties.
 Like other types of rabbits, they thrive well on a healthy diet, clean water, and a safe place to rest with adequate playtime.
 Grooming and proper healthcare also play a vital role in preserving the lifespan of your furry friend.

-Dwarf bunnies need more hay than other rabbit breeds as they are often plagued with tooth problems.
+Food Dwarf bunnies need more hay than other rabbit breeds as they are often plagued with tooth problems.
 A diet rich in fibre such as hay is, therefore, highly recommended with Timothy hay being the food of choice.
 Along with hay, they can be given pellets, vegetables and fruits in moderation.

 Shelter & Security